Entries Tagged 'Installation' ↓

 WARNING: After you unzip the folders, you should NOT see a “dap” folder within the “dap” folder, or a “DAP-WP-LiveLinks” folder within the “DAP-WP-LiveLinks” folder.
 If you do, then in both cases, it is the inside “dap” folder or the inside “DAP-WP-LiveLinks” folder that’s important.
 Get rid of the outer one, and upload only the inner “dap” folder and the innert “DAP-WP-LiveLinks” folder, as explained below.

-a) Upload the entire dap folder on your computer, to the root of your web site.
-The root directory is where your web site’s home page is usually located.
+a) Upload the entire dap folder on your computer, to the root of your domain.
+The root directory is where your domain’s home page is usually located.
 This directory also goes by the name “public_html” or “www” or “htdocs”.

 b) Upload the entire DAP-WP-LiveLinks folder (including the folder too) to your WordPress plugins directory, which is wp-content/plugins/